LunaRoseManor/lunarosemanor.github.io/_posts/2023-11-17-how-to-make-a-jekyll-theme.md

     {%- endfor -%}
     </nav>
 {%- endif -%}
+{%- endraw -%}
 ```
+(Note that when this page was first published, it was actually running this code)

 Now that it's finally cleaned up, you can see that the first line is obtaining
 a list of all the file paths related to pages included in the site.
 This means